MicrosoftDocs/bot-docs/articles/v4sdk/bot-builder-basics.md

 ---
-title: Basics of the Bot Framework Service
+title: Basics of the Microsoft Bot Framework
-description: Become familiar with the Bot Framework Service.
+description: Become familiar with the Microsoft Bot Framework.
 Understand how bots communicate with users, and learn about activities, channels, HTTP POST requests, and more.
 author: JonathanFingold
 ms.author: iawilt
 manager: shellyha